RTIInternational/biocloud_gwas_workflows/add_workflow_to_healthomics.md

 ```

 ## Create a parameters file for the workflow
-The parameters file is a json file in the same directory as the workflow/sub-workflow.
+The parameters file is a json file in the same directory as the workflow/sub-workflow that describes the input parameters for the workflow.
 The name of the file should be `<WORKFLOW_NAME>_parameters.json`.
 Example parameters file:
 ```json
 {